Half-space Macdonald processes: Half-space -Whittaker processes

 \subsection{New exactly-solvable particle systems}

 The dynamics studied in Section \ref{sec:rskdynamics} suggest the definition of new exactly-solvable particle systems, which are ``half-space'' variants of the Geometric $q$-PushTASEP (introduced in \cite{matveev2015q}) and the discrete Geometric $q$-TASEP (introduced in \cite{borodin2015discrete}).
-We start with a particle system corresponding to the row insertion dynamics (Section \ref{sec:rowinsertion}).
+For both particle systems, we can use the moment formulas from Corollaries \ref{cor:momentsqWhittaker}, \ref{cor:smallcontoursmoments1} and \ref{cor:smallcontoursmomentsn} and the Laplace transform formulas from Corollaries \ref{cor:LaplaceqWhittaker} and \ref{cor:LaplaceqWhittakerlambdan}.
+This provides moment and Laplace transform formulas for the random variable $q^{\pm x_n(t)}$ where $x_n(t)$ will denote the position of an arbitrary particle at any time $t$ in the models that we define now.